SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{ynthetic} aperture radar (SAR) is a microwave-based active remote-sensing paradigm that improves radar resolution in the azimuth compared to a static radar~\cite{jansing2021introduction}.
-Recent years have witnessed the proliferation of space-based \ac{SAR} systems due to their all-time all-weather smoke-penetrating remote sensing capabilities.
+Recent years have witnessed the proliferation of space-based \ac{SAR} systems due to their all-time, all-weather, smoke-penetrating remote sensing capabilities.
 For example, as of June 2025, Capella Space is operating 7 \ac{SAR} satellites~\cite{up402025capella}, while ICEYE is operating 48 \ac{SAR} satellites~\cite{iceye2025iceye}.

-A \ac{SAR} transmits microwave pulses at one location and receives the corresponding echoes at subsequent locations.
+A \ac{SAR} system transmits microwave pulses at one location and receives the corresponding echoes at subsequent locations.
 The transmitted and received signals are then coherently combined (i.e., combined in-phase) to create images of the illuminated terrain~\cite{harrison2022introduction}.
 A wealth of deep learning techniques can readily be leveraged to automatically recognize targets in \ac{SAR} images.

-From an adversarial perspective, the idea of compromising \ac{SAR} imagery is compelling because \ac{SAR} imagery is generally harder than optical imagery to interpret by human vision, and human users rely on algorithms, which are susceptible to cyberattacks, for interpretation.
+From an adversarial perspective, the idea of compromising \ac{SAR} imagery is compelling because \ac{SAR} imagery is generally harder than optical imagery to interpret by human vision.
+As a result, the potential victim likely relies on algorithms for interpretation, which an attacker may exploit.
+Moreover, the difficulty of interpreting \ac{SAR} images for humans diminishes the need for visual subtlety.
 Unlike kinetic and directed energy attacks, the allure of adversarial \ac{ML} attacks (``adversarial attacks'' for short) lies in their stealth and their lack of tendency to escalate into physical conflicts.